 Introduction

 Healthcare is becoming increasingly digital and connected (Wickramasinghe and Bodendorf, 2020).
 At the time of writing, the COVID-19 pandemic is occurring and accelerating the conception, design, development and use of digital health technology.
 Healthcare providers have quickly responded with rapid adaptations like video consultation, which has accelerated community learning (Wherton et al., 2020).
 Other technologies like electronic health records, decision-support tools and handheld medical devices have been developed and used for many years with reported benefits for patient care but also with concerns for patient safety (Sittig et al., 2018).
 It is currently unclear what the implications are for patient safety as existing health information technologies become ubiquitous with increasing pace and interact with new and emerging technologies (Benbya et al., 2020).
-The need for an improved understanding and praxis of patient safety is even more urgent given the accelerated development and adoption during the COVID-19 pandemic.
+The need for an improved understanding and praxis of patient safety within the field of health informatics? is even more urgent given the accelerated development and adoption during the COVID-19 pandemic.

 The Patient Safety Translational Research Centres were set up by the UK National Institute for Health Research to translate patient-safety knowledge into practice.
 In April 2020, a national, expert collaboration led by the Centres from both Yorkshire and Humber, and Greater Manchester was set up to appraise the academic evidence for patient safety in health information systems.
-Our collaborative intended to host a series of workshops that deliver publications to engage those directly involved in the delivery and study of healthcare, and to provide recommendations to address theoretical and practical gaps in the safety of informatics.
+Our collaborative intended to host a series of workshops that deliver publications to engage those directly involved in the delivery and study of healthcare, and to provide recommendations to address theoretical and practical gaps in the literature on/understanding of? safety informatics.
 Our aim is to define the field of Safety Informatics from the perspective of the UK’s NHS and establish a platform of safety informatics theory for future research and development.

 In Section 1 of this paper, we outline the Safety Informatics domain at the intersection of safety science and health informatics and highlight the urgent need for theory development and research.
 Section 2 summarises the workshop process.
-In Section 3, we present the synthesis of challenges and patient-safety implications of emerging health information technologies.
-Finally, in Section 4 we propose a theory-informed framework to frame future work in safety informatics..
+In Section 3, we present the synthesis of challenges and patient safety implications of emerging health information technologies.
+Finally, in Section 4 we propose a theory-informed framework for future work in safety informatics.

 Section 1: Patient Safety and Safety Informatics